 Focus group discussion on Allen's experiences and feelings because he doesn't know how to do things the way the Earth kids do.
 Use the Critical point illustration for Chapter 4.
+Avoid labelling emotions as good or bad; the entire range of emotions is part of the human experience.

 Scaffold the group to retell Chapter 4, with an emphasis on what the characters might have been thinking and feeling.
-Suggested retell prompt (you do not need to use all the questions):
+Suggested retell prompts (you do not need to use all the questions):